turingschool/curriculum-site/module2/projects/little_shop/evaluation.md

 ### Feature Delivery

 * Exceeds Expectations: Project completes all requirements and at least one extensions.
 * Meets Expectations: Project completes all requirements.
 Postman tests pass/FE functions correctly.
 FE requirements are met.
+BE application is successfully deployed.
 * Approaching Expectations: Project fails to complete 1 - 2 required endpoints
 * Below Expectations: Project fails to complete more than 3 or more endpoints